 The "StartSmart@school.hk" Campaign promotes the health of children aged 2 to 6 years through a school-based setting.
-Using effective health education resources and training targeting kindergartens and child care centres (Pre-Primary Institutions), we aim to encourage and support parents and caregivers:
+Using effective health education resources and training targeting kindergartens and child care centres, we aim to encourage and support parents and caregivers:

-(i) to create conducive environments for healthy eating and physical activity for preschool children in the school and at home; and
+(i) to create conducive environments for healthy eating and physical activity for young children in the school and at home; and

-(ii) to help preschool children cultivate a sustainable healthy lifestyle.
+(ii) to help young children cultivate a sustainable healthy lifestyle.

-We encourage kindergartens and child care centres to implent "Healthy School Policy" to nurture a healthy culture in the campus.
-A nation has her laws, and a family has its own rules.
+We encourage kindergartens and child care centres to implement "Healthy School Policy" to nurture a healthy culture in the campus.
 This not only shows the commitment of the school to promote healthy living on a long-term and in a sustainable manner but also provide a clear and specific direction for observance by parties concerned in the school setting.
 Apart from schools, the family is another important place where children can explore and learn new things.
 Therefore, schools should actively seek the engagement as partners to nurture healthy eating and active living habits among children through the provision of a favourable learning and home environment.

 To enquire about this Campaign or to request health education materials concerned, please contact us: